CMIDatabase Guide

 Section titled “What It Does”CMIDatabase is an internal key/value store for server custom aliases, event commands, interactive commands, quests, parkour, adventure logic, and other automation where server usermeta is not enough.

-Section titled “How Players Use It”Start in-game with /cmidb status.
-The sections below explain what CMIDatabase is for, which commands players can try, and what to expect when your account has access.
+Section titled “How Testers Use It”Start with /cmidb status.
+The sections below explain what CMIDatabase checks, which commands authorized testers can use, and what its output means.

 - Store player-scoped progress by player name without requiring the player to be online.

-- Expose values through the shared onembcmi server expansion.
+- Expose values through the shared onembcmi PlaceholderAPI expansion.

-- Register a convenience onembcmidb server expansion for short server check syntax.
+- Register a convenience onembcmidb PlaceholderAPI expansion for short CMI check syntax.

 - Keep keys strict and predictable: lowercase letters, numbers, dots, underscores, and dashes.